 3. Watt Density

 Another factor that cannot be overlooked is the watt density.
 How hot will the element operate?
-This is a significant factor that can help determine the life of heater.
+This is a significant factor that can help determine the life of the heater.
 Also, it is analyzed to determine the physical size and number of elements used.
-Typically, the higher the heater’s operating temperature, the shorter its life, but several other factors can contribute to shorten operating life.
-Applications with corrosion potential and high operating or process temperature will require special attention.
+Typically, the higher the heater's operating temperature, the shorter its life, but several other factors can contribute to a shortened operating life.
+Applications with corrosion potential and high operating or process temperatures will require special attention.

 A watt density must be chosen that will result in both safe operating element-sheath temperatures and fluid integrity.
-Traditional thought and training for years has encouraged lower watt densities to extend heater life and safety.
-With new technologies emerging to enhance flow and improve the heat transfer of air and gases through the vessel and across the elements, higher watt densities and smaller footprints can be utilized.
-This results in a smaller, lighter and more efficient solution.
+Traditional thought and training for years have encouraged lower watt densities to extend heater life and safety.
+With new technologies emerging to enhance flow and improve the heat transfer of air and gases through the vessel and across the elements, higher watt densities, and smaller footprints can be utilized.
+This results in a smaller, lighter, and more efficient solution.
 In larger applications with multiple heaters, sometimes an entire heater bundle and vessel can be eliminated.

 4. Heater Orientation